top of page

 3. Enhanced Self-Awareness: Engaging with a journal in this way can help you notice patterns or offer insights you might not have reached with words alone.
 I think it’s a powerful way to help you see yourself more clearly and know more of who you are.
 I often create some prompts for myself and reflect on my whole process when I've finished creating.

 4. Problem Solving: Sometimes, simply writing about a problem doesn’t help to find a solution.
-But, I find that when I connect to the paper using shapes, colours, and lines, I can often see the promblem from a new perspective - literally – think mind maps.
-As I mentioned before at the end of my creation, sometimes the same day or even at a later date, I use a set of reflective prompts to help me explore my process.
+I find that when I connect to the paper using shapes, colours, and lines, I can often see the problem from a new perspective - literally – think mind maps.
+As I mentioned before, at the end of my creation, sometimes the same day or even at a later date, I use a set of reflective prompts to help me explore my process.

 Tips for Making Creative Journalling a Habit

-2. Keep Your Journal Visible and Accessible: Leave your journal out where you’ll see it daily—whether that’s on your desk, your bedside table, or with your morning cuppa.
+3. Keep Your Journal Visible and Accessible: Leave your journal, or a bundle of small squares out where you’ll them daily—whether that’s on your desk, your bedside table, or with your morning cuppa.
 Having it in sight makes it easier to pick up on a whim.

-4. Create an ‘on-the-go kit’: Have a few of your favourite supplies handy so that you don’t have to rummage around trying to find stuff.
+5. Create an ‘on-the-go kit’: Have a few of your favourite supplies handy so that you don’t have to rummage around trying to find stuff.
 I have things like a couple of mini acrylics, a water-fillable paint brush, a cheap and small tin of watercolours, a few collage papers, some printed words and some coloured paint pens.
-Oh, and my must-haves are a white and black pen.
-I keep them all in a small bag next to my journal so that I have something available whenever I need it.
+Oh, and my must-haves are a white gel pen and black uniball pen.
+I keep them all in a small bag next to my journal or squares so that I have something available whenever I need it.

-6. Embrace Imperfection: The point of creative art journalling is to let go of perfection.
-Some pages will look chaotic, random, or half-finished—and that’s the beauty of it.
+7. Embrace Imperfection: Some pages will look chaotic, random, or half-finished and that’s the beauty of it.
 Embrace the messiness, knowing it reflects your ever-evolving self.

 Why Stick With It?